 Practice makes perfect.
-The more you follow your routine, the quicker you’ll get focused.
+The more you follow your CPA study schedule, the quicker you’ll get focused.
 Additionally, having a routine can lead to better stress levels and improved mental health.
 Preparing for the CPA Exam is stressful enough – do all that you can to limit that stress.

-A member of our FAR Facebook Study Group recently passed the exam and advised fellow group members to keep at it!
+A member of our FAR Facebook Study Group recently passed the exam and advised fellow group members to keep following their CPA study plans!
 “Just keep plugging away at it!
 The material can be so overwhelming and it can be discouraging to get bad scores on MCQs.
 Finally, one day I started getting more right than wrong, and never looked back.
-The CPA Exam is a mind game and staying positive and moving forward are half the battle.”
+The CPA Exam is a mind game and staying positive and moving forward is half the battle.”